karolis1314/Delivery-System/README.md

 ---

-## User Story

----

-## Coding Etiquette

-1. When finished editing code, select all of the code, using CTRL+A, then press CTRL+SHIFT+F (May be different for IntelliJ).
-The IDE will then automatically format the code for you to leave a clear and consistent style across classes.
-If you want to use IntelliJ IDEA, please download the Eclipse code formatter plugin.

-2. Try to use variables with meaning when writing your code, this helps when a peer is either editing or reviewing it, they will be able to understand it easier.

-3. Use the Object-Oriented Programming approach to classes.

----

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.